discordjs/guide/guide/interactions/buttons.md

 ### awaitMessageComponentInteraction

-As with other types of collectors, you can also use a promise-based collector like this:
+As with other types of collectors, you can also use a promise-based collector.

 ::: warning
 Unlike other promise-based collectors, this one only collects a single item!